tud-hri/hausdorffsceneextraction/README.md

-# Automatic scenario extraction based on the Hausdorff distance
+# Automatic scene extraction based on the Hausdorff distance
-This python module contains scripts needed to automatically extract similar scenarios from naturalistic traffic datasets.
+This python module contains scripts needed to automatically extract similar scenes from naturalistic traffic datasets.
 This code accompanies the paper
-"Automatic extraction of similar traffic scenarios from large naturalistic datasets using the Hausdorff distance - Siebinga, Zgonnikov & Abbink 2022".
+"Automatic extraction of similar traffic scenes from large naturalistic datasets using the Hausdorff distance - Siebinga, Zgonnikov & Abbink 2022".

 ## Installation instructions
 This module cannot be used on its own, its should be used as a sub-module of the TraViA visualization software (click